-I am a co-owner of the Christian Editor Network LLC, parent company to four organizations for editorial freelancers.
-One of these organizations is the Christian Editor Connection, which I founded in 2007.
+I am the owner of the Christian Editor Network, parent organization to four divisions for editorial freelancers.
+One of these divisions is the Christian Editor Connection, which I founded in 2007.

 You’ve been freelancing as a proofreader, editor, ghostwriter, and/or writing mentor for a while now, and you’ve found that you enjoy it and are good at it.
 But you occasionally experience the “feast or famine” syndrome.
 Some months there’s more work than you can handle, and other months you wonder if you’ll have enough income to pay the bills (and your friends and family members start nagging you to “get a real job”).